tectonic-typesetting/tectonic/docs/src/v2cli/dump.md

-If the `--suffix` (`-s`) argument is provided, the name of the dumped file simply has to *end* with the content of the argument `<filename>`, rather than matching it exactly.
+If the `--suffix` (`-s`) argument is provided, the name of the dumped file simply has to *end* with the content of the argument `<filename>`, rather than match it exactly.
 Therefore `tectonic -X dump -s aux` will dump the LaTeX `aux` file regardless of its complete name, and `tectonic -X dump -s log` will dump the log file.
 If there happens to be more than one file whose name ends with your specified suffix, they will *all* be dumped, in a pseudo-random order.

 Use the `--untrusted` option if working with untrusted content.
-This is not the default because in most cases you *will* trust the document that you’re building, probably because you have created it yourself, and it would be very annoying to have to pass `--trusted` every time you dump a document that uses shell-escape.
+This is not the default, because in most cases you *will* trust the document that you’re building, probably because you have created it yourself, and it would be very annoying to have to pass `--trusted` every time you dump a document that uses shell-escape.
 See the security discussion in the documentation of the